Injuries in New Jersey Car Accidents

-It is in your best interest to contact a knowledgeable New Jersey car accident lawyer before speaking to an insurance company representative about your claim.
+It is in your best interest to contact a knowledgeable auto collision attorney before speaking to an insurance company representative about your claim.
 Insurance companies often attempt to minimize victims’ injuries and offer inadequate compensation, especially if your injuries will require lifelong medical treatment.
 An attorney will thoroughly evaluate your case to determine the full extent of your injuries.

 Common Types of Car Accident Injuries

 - Neck injuries – Whiplash, strains, cervical dislocation, and disc injuries occur in many collisions.
 Medical treatment and healing time will vary depending on the severity of the injury.

-- Head and brain injuries – Motor vehicle crashes often cause concussions or Traumatic Brain Injuries (TBI.)
+- Head and brain injuries – Motor vehicle crashes often cause concussions or Traumatic Brain Injuries (TBI).
 Brain injuries range from mild to severe based on what part of the brain is affected and how much damage is sustained.
 Some may cause permanent brain damage that can affect victims mentally, physically, or emotionally.

 - Spinal cord injuries – Damage to the spinal cord can result in permanent paralysis.
 Spinal cord injuries drastically alter a victim’s future.
 Most will require lifelong medical treatment.

 - Internal injuries – The force of impact in a collision could cause damage to internal organs such as the kidneys, bowels, lungs, spleen, liver, or heart.
 Internal injuries will require medical treatment and possibly surgery.